rotate your phone

 SMARTMATT ASA 2022

-The Smartmatt exhibition booth at the Architect Fair 2022 (ASA) marked the return of the event after a two-year hiatus due to COVID 19.
-In celebration of
+The Smartmatt exhibition booth at the Architect Fair 2022 (ASA) marked the event’s highly anticipated return after a two-year hiatus due to COVID-19.

-this comeback, the project owner aimed to create a warm, welcoming atmosphere to reconnect with customers.
+To celebrate this comeback, the project owner envisioned a booth that would create a warm, welcoming atmosphere and reestablish connections with customers.

-The pandemic led to a widespread shift to remote work, increasing demand for home makeovers.
-With this in mind, the designer used a “Model” as the
+The pandemic had accelerated the shift to remote work, driving demand for home makeovers.
+In response, the designers used the concept of a “Model”

-inspiration to bring homeowners’ dreams to life.
-The booth was designed to resemble a large house model, allowing visitors to step inside and experience
+to symbolize the realization of homeowners’ dreams.
+The booth was conceived as a large house model, allowing visitors to step inside and experience their aspirations firsthand.

 Interior Architect: –